 Choosing a Microservices Architecture

-Microservices will help the organization develop more complex software or app that involve a lot of business logic (operated by many different modules), either offering personalization or lots of features or heavy use of interactivity.
-Microservices is also ideally suited for those “breakthrough” startup apps or apps that reach a large audience and need to be able to scale rapidly.
+- A Complex and Scalable Application: Microservices will help the organization develop more complex software or apps that involve a lot of business logic (operated by many different modules), either offering personalization or lots of features or heavy use of interactivity.
+Microservices are also ideally suited for those “breakthrough” startup apps or apps that reach a large audience and need to be able to scale rapidly.

-- Should I start with a microservice or a monolith?
+1. Should I start with a microservice or a monolith?

-- Do microservices require a specific technology stack?
+2. Do microservices require a specific technology stack?

-No, each microservice can have its own tech stack, allowing developers to choose the right technology, frameworks, and libraries ideally suited for each module.
+No, each microservice can have its tech stack, allowing developers to choose the right technology, frameworks, and libraries ideally suited for each module.

 Simple monolithic applications are simple to develop, debug and deploy, but over time they can become difficult to scale and suffer from performance issues.
-On the other hand, the independent scaling capabilities of a microservices architecture make it ideal for high performance situations, but the number of API calls can be a drain on performance, making this a ‘push’ situation.
+On the other hand, the independent scaling capabilities of a microservices architecture make it ideal for high-performance situations.
+Still, the number of API calls can drain performance, making this a ‘push’ situation.